euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 -   [Apps/brandEnterpriseOnlyExtendJava](../Apps/brandEnterpriseOnlyExtendJava)
 -   [Apps/brandEnterpriseOnlyExtendKotlin](../Apps/brandEnterpriseOnlyExtendKotlin)

-Branding resources from the management console appear in the SDK user interface, as follows.
+Branding resources from the management console, if configured, will appear in the SDK user interface, as follows.

 -   On the SDK splash screen that is displayed when the application starts
     cold: